ionic-atom/CS426-CoreComposition/README.md

 Finally, our biomes have unique traits about them that you must traverse, some deadly, some annoying, and some are needed for progression.

 ### Gameplay (characters and resources)

+The characters are described in more detail above, but here are some base overviews.

+The main character (you), using his high powered dash to topple enemies.

+The bosses will bombard you with bullets and other unique attacks.

+Our resources as described below are health and stamina.

 ### User Interface & Controls